MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/assign-role.md

    ![Environment settings](media/environment-settings.PNG "Environment settings")

 4. Select **Users + permissions** to expand the list of options, and then select **Users**.
-If you're prompted to sign in to Dynamics 365, make sure to you use your administrator credentials.
+If you're prompted to sign in to Dynamics 365, make sure to use your administrator credentials.

    ![Users selected](media/users-setting.PNG "Users selected")